The Cutting Edge

 12. Benchmade Mediator

-It’s not the most attractive automatic because it is essentially an amalgamation of all the best features of Benchmade’s best knives.
-You have the reverse tanto blade of the 940 Osborne, the lightning speed of the Infidel OTF, and the lightweight structure of the Bugout.
+While it might not win any beauty contests, the Mediator is essentially a fusion of Benchmade’s top features.
+It borrows the reverse tanto blade from the 940 Osborne, the lightning-fast deployment of the Infidel, and the lightweight feel of the Bugout.

 13. Kershaw Launch 16